james-langridge/fotoro/README.md

 # Fotoro

 This is a clone of https://github.com/sambecker/exif-photo-blog with changes designed for private family photos, including enhanced security and privacy, and comments.
+Name inspired by the Studio Ghibli film, My Neighbour `Totoro` and the Spanish word for photo: `foto`.

 ✨&nbsp;&nbsp;Additional Features
 -